BibleResearch/bible-notes/new_testament/pauline_epistles/1_corinthians.md

 ## Observations/Notes
   - Some scholars and commentators suggest that the "Sosthenes" mentioned in 1 Corinthians 1:1 is the same leader of the synagogue in Corinth who is mentioned in Acts 18:17.
 While this is certainly possible, I see no positive evidence that this is necessarily the case.

+  - When he first came to them, Paul spent eighteen months with the Corinthians (Acts 18:1-17).
+The letter of 1 Corinthians was written after this initial visit.